-The “Sprint Distance Triathlon” that was recently added was a huge success!
-We’re going to keep it, and as before, it will take off right after the Olympic race begins.
-The Scenic Sprint consists of a 500-yard swim, a 13-mile bike ride, and a 3.1-mile (5K) run.
+The “Sprint Distance Triathlon” has become a popular staple of our race and will take off from city beach one hour after the Olympic race begins.
+The Scenic Sprint consists of a 500-meter swim, a 13-mile bike ride, and a 3.1-mile (5K) run.
 The sprint course will have women and men-specific wave starts to give novice triathletes a sense of confidence and safety.

-The run courses travel north along the Centennial Trail and the Spokane River.
+The run courses travel north along the North Idaho Centennial Trail and the Spokane River.
 There are two turn-around points along the Centennial Trail: the 5K turn-around is in front of the University of Idaho/LCSC Harbor Center, and the 10K turn-around is on the Centennial Trail under the Seltice Way overpass.
-The course ends at the finish line in Coeur d’Alene City Park at the Triathlon Village adjacent to Lake Coeur d’Alene.
+The course ends at the finish line in Coeur d’Alene City Park at the Triathlon Village adjacent to Lake Coeur d’Alene and City Beach.

 In 1984, Dave Daboll suggested to then Coeur d’Alene Chamber of Commerce Manager Sandy Emerson that a triathlon would be an excellent idea to help promote the area.
 The idea was brought before the Visitor and Convention Committee (now the Convention and Visitors Bureau) and the planning for the first race began that spring.
 This group included Sandy Emerson, Rick Hoisington, Mike Rasor, John House, Ken Koep, Jim Headly, and Wade Griffith.
 Rick Hoisington was the first race director.